dialog-semiconductor/BLE_SDK6_examples/connectivity/multi_con_periph/Readme.md

 		- DA14531 Daughter board + DA145xxDEVKT-P PRO Motherboard
 	- For running the example on a DA14585/DA14586 Daughter board + DA145xxDEVKT-P PRO Motherboard the following configuration is required.
 		- Connect the DA145xx Pro Development Kit to the host computer.
-		- UART TX on P0_4 for DA14585/DA14586 (place jumper between J1:17 and J1:18) for printing functionallity.
+		- UART TX on P0_4 for DA14585/DA14586 (place jumper between J1:17 and J1:18) for printing functionality.

 		![DA14585_connection_wires](assets/DA14585_connection_wires.png)
 	- For running the example on a DA14531 Daughter board + DA145xxDEVKT-P PRO Motherboard the following configuration is required.
 		- Connect the DA145xx Pro Development Kit to the host computer.
-		- UART TX on P0_6 for DA14531 (Place wire between J1:17 and J2:27) for printing functionallity.
+		- UART TX on P0_6 for DA14531 (Place wire between J1:17 and J2:27) for printing functionality.

 		![DA14531_connection_wires](assets/DA14531_connection_wires.png)